-In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934, as amended, and the related rules of the SEC, our shareholders have the opportunity to cast an advisory vote to approve the compensation of our named executive officers ("say on pay" vote) as disclosed pursuant to the SEC's compensation disclosure rules, including the Compensation Discussion and Analysis, the compensation tables and related narrative discussion included in this proxy statement.
-In connection with this proposal the board encourages shareholders to read the Compensation Discussion and Analysis section beginning on page 40 for additional details about our executive compensation program, including information about the fiscal year 2017 named executive officer compensation.
+In accordance with the requirements of Section 14A of the Securities Exchange Act of 1934, as amended, and the related rules of the SEC, an advisory vote on the frequency of shareholder votes on executive compensation was conducted in connection with the 2016 annual meeting of shareholders.
+At that meeting our shareholders agreed, and the board subsequently approved, that our shareholders have the opportunity to cast an advisory vote on an annual basis to approve the compensation of our named executive officers ("say on pay" vote) as disclosed pursuant to the SEC's compensation disclosure rules, including the Compensation Discussion and Analysis, the compensation tables and related narrative discussion included in this proxy statement.
+In connection with this proposal the board encourages shareholders to read the Compensation Discussion and Analysis section beginning on page 42 for additional details about our executive compensation program, including information about the fiscal year 2018 named executive officer compensation.